WorldBitDev/WorldBitICO/README.md

 ## WorldBit ICO

-The WorldBit inital ICO smart contract is represented by the file:
+The WorldBit inital ICO smart contract is the file:

 contracts/Crowdsale.sol